5.0

 Driving

 Say goodbye to the east coast and settle in for the cross-country drive back to Negombo.
 It’s a full day on the road today, but you'll pause for a relaxed lunch stop along the way to break up the journey and stretch your legs.
 You’ll reach the west coast by late afternoon and check into your beachside hotel.
-There’s time for a final swim or stroll along the sand before gathering for a farewell dinner to toast the end of your epic coast-to-coast achievement.
+There’s time for a final swim or stroll along the sand before dinner.
+Although dinner isn't included today, there is a wide selection of nearby restaurants to choose from on your final night.

 Farewell, Sri Lanka